akshayranganath/akshayranganath.github.io/_posts/2016-12-12-Useful-SEO-tags-part-1.md

 comment: true
 ---

+In this blog post, I analyze the distribution and the use cases for the different kinds of __link__ tags.
+Starting with _link rel="canonical"_, I dig into the distribution of the other attributes and use cases for the tag.

 ## SEO Tags in the wild
 [Rand Fishkin](https://twitter.com/randfish) published a [whiteboard Friday](https://moz.com/blog/category/whiteboard-friday) on the topic of [which tags matter for SEO](https://moz.com/blog/which-page-markup-tags-still-matter-for-seo-whiteboard-friday).
 While reading it, I was intrigued to check the kind of tags that are actually being used in the wild.